-- Identify the alternative means to carry out the project; - o Develop criteria to determine the technical and economic feasibility of the alternative means; and, - o Identify those alternative means that are technically and economically feasible, describing each alternative means in sufficient detail. - Identify the effects of each alternative means; - Identify those elements of each alternative means that could produce effects in sufficient detail to allow a comparison with the effects of the project; and - The effects referred to above include both environmental effects and potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests. - Identify the preferred means; - Identify the preferred means based on the relative consideration of effects; and of technical and economic feasibility; and - Determine criteria to examine the effects of each remaining alternative means to identify the preferred means.
+Identify the alternative means to carry out the project;

+- develop criteria to determine the technical and economic feasibility of the alternative means; and - identify those alternative means that are technically and economically feasible, describing each alternative means in sufficient detail.

+Identify the effects of each alternative means.

+- identify those elements of each alternative means that could produce effects in sufficient detail to allow a comparison with the effects of the project; and - the effects referred to above include both environmental effects and potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests.

+Identify the preferred means.

+- identify the preferred means based on the relative consideration of effects; and of technical and economic feasibility; and - determine criteria to examine the effects of each remaining alternative means to identify the preferred means.

-In its alternative means analysis, the proponent will address, as a minimum, the following project components: the selection of the route, the location and layout of the storage and handling area, the water-crossing works design, the location of the access road.
+In its alternative means analysis, the proponent will address, as a minimum, the following: